 A rhinoplasty is a procedure that can address a wide variety of nose-shape problems.
 You may have a rhinoplasty to correct your dorsal hump (nose hump reduction surgery), to straighten a nose that has suffered trauma, to make your nose look smaller or to have better contours.

 What should you avoid before rhinoplasty?

-- Smoking can increase the complication rate; alcohol can promote swelling and inflammation.
+- Smoking can increase the complication rate.

 Should I shave before rhinoplasty?

 - If you are a male then yes, you should shave before your rhinoplasty.

 - Moustaches and beards can be home to many bacteria.
 Getting rid of the hair on your face will help prevent infections and post-op complications.

 - You may want to delay shaving after rhinoplasty for around two weeks.

 - You should never take vitamin C before or after rhinoplasty.

 - Vitamin C increases the scarring of the tissues and may cause a wider scar, an unsightly or a hyperpigmented scar, as well as keloid formation.